APIv4 (Draft)#

 Token Endpoint#

-The token_endpoint is used to exchange the authorization code, as obtained
+The token_endpoint is used to exchange the authorization code for an access

-refresh token.
-It is also used to retrieve new access tokens when the current
+redirect_uri.
+The token endpoint is also used to obtain new access tokens

 All error conditions, both during the authorization phase AND when talking to the API endpoint MUST be handled according to the OAuth specification(s).